IridioCapital/Mida/README.md

 Computers can only natively store integers, so they need some way of representing decimal numbers.
 This representation is not perfectly accurate.
-This is why, in most programming languages `0.1 + 0.2 != 0.3`, for financial and monetary calculations this can lead to unreversible losses.<br>
-In Mida, decimal numbers and calculations are accurately represented by the `MidaDecimal` API.
+This is why, in most programming languages `0.1 + 0.2 != 0.3`, for financial and monetary calculations this can lead to unreversible losses.<br> In Mida, decimal numbers and calculations are safe by design and accurately represented by the `MidaDecimal` API.

 ```javascript
 import { decimal, } from "@reiryoku/mida";